-Nu Cop 50 WP may be applied by Aerial, or by Dilute or Concentrated Ground Sprayers, or Chemigation on crops and at rates given on the label unless specifically prohibited for that crop use.
+NU-COP 50 WP may be applied by Aerial, or by Dilute or Concentrated Ground Sprayers, or Chemigation on crops and at rates given on this label unless specifically prohibited for that crop use.
 Sufficient spray volume and spray pressure is essential to thoroughly penetrate the plant canopy and give thorough spray coverage and at the times indicated.
 On crops sensitive to copper fungicides use the higher volumes of spray water per acre.
-Use the higher dosage of Nu Cop 50 WP on mature trees, or when disease pressure is severe or weather conditions warrant.
+Use the higher dosage of NU-COP 50 WP on mature trees, or when disease pressure is severe or weather conditions warrant.

 MINIMUM RECOMMENDED SPRAY VOLUME IN GALLONS PER ACRE (GPA)

 If a crop is sensitive to copper sprays, higher volumes of spray water will decrease potential injury.
 A full dilute spray on tree crops means the maximum amount of spray when uniformly applied that an acre of such trees will hold to the point that excess spray begins to drip off.
 Thus the dilute spray volume per acre will depend on tree size and leaf surface per acre.
 The following listed dilute spray volumes is the volume that will generally provide such coverage on average size of full-leafed trees.
 A concentrate spray is a spray applied in less volumes than a dilute.
 The extent of the concentration varies by equipment used.
 Thus the following spray volumes for a concentrated spray are the minimum volumes recommended per acre.